-Today, despite the frequent and large-scale nature of cyber attacks on businesses of all sizes and across sectors, local business owners and managers continue to take a flawed approach to cybersecurity.
+Today, despite the frequent and large-scale nature of cyber attacks on businesses of all sizes and across sectors, local business owners and managers continue to take a flawed approach to Business IT Security.
 Instead of turning their focus to employee training, testing and awareness programmes, businesses continue to rely on perimeter defence – the use of firewalls, anti-virus software, etc.

 According to historical claim data analysed by the London-based consultancy Willis Towers Watson, employee negligence or malicious acts accounted for two-thirds of cyber breaches.
 A mere 18% were directly driven by an external threat, and extortion accounted for just 2%.
 Significantly, the research revealed that about 90% of all cyber claims stemmed from some type of human error or behaviour.